 = 7 / (100-30)% = 7/70% = 10%

-Hence If Mr. X get 10% then he will be at break even because increase in prices is 7% and tax payable is 3%(30% of 10).
-If Mr. X get any return more than 10% then it will add to the wealth of Mr. X.
+Hence If Mr. X gets 10% then he will be at break-even because the increase in prices is 7% and the tax payable is 3%(30% of 10).
+If Mr. X gets any return of more than 10% then it will add to his wealth of Mr. X.

 Is inflation good or bad?

 Inflation is not always bad.
-For healthy economic conditions, inflation is must.
-Take example of an economy with nil or negative inflation rate.
+For healthy economic conditions, inflation is a must.
+Take the example of an economy with nil or a negative inflation rate.
 It means prices are not increasing at all or prices are reducing.
-It further means that demand is decreasing in economy.
+It further means that demand is decreasing in the economy.
 Then there will be no reason to set up new factories for production if there is no demand.
-There will not be any industrial growth which is very bad sign for economy.
+There will not be any industrial growth which is a very bad sign for the economy.

-If there is inflation, if means demand is higher than supply , and demand is increasing and supply is also required to be increased to meet the demand.
-This situation motivates to set up new plant, factory or industry to increase the supply.
-Hence Inflation is reason behind industrial growth.
+If there is inflation, it means demand is higher than supply, and demand is increasing and supply is also required to be increased to meet the demand.
+This situation motivates to set up of new plants, factories, or industries to increase the supply.
+Hence Inflation is the reason behind industrial growth.

 Trading Vs. Investing

-There are two method of creating wealth through Stock market, Trading & Investing.
-Trading is basically purchasing a share at low price and selling it at high price without considering industry, company or fundamental of companies.
-Movement of price is the only criteria for purchase and sale of share.
-Decision of purchase or sale of a share is generally taken on the basis of movement of the share on technical chart.
-Trading could be intraday, or holding over the next few days, weeks or months.
+There are two methods of creating wealth through the Stock market, Trading & Investing.
+Trading is basically purchasing a share at a low price and selling it at a high price without considering the industry, company or fundamentals of companies.
+The movement of price is the only criteria for the purchase and sale of shares.
+The decision to purchase or sale of a share is generally taken on the basis of the movement of the share on a technical chart.
+Trading could be intraday or holding over the next few days, weeks, or months.
 Thus by rotating their wealth many times in different shares, traders try to book as much profit as they can.
-Generally Trader has very limited capital, which is used as margin for high value trading.
+Generally, Trader has very limited capital, which is used as a margin for high-value trading.
 This way of wealth creation is very risky.
 Profits of trading activities are taxable under the head “Profits and Gains of Business & Profession”.

-Investing is the other way in for wealth creation through stock market.
-An investor does research about fundamentals of company, industry and risk associated with it, before investing in any stock.
-He does not react to short term movement or price.
-Technical chart is not for Investor as an Investor is not intended to withdraw money on short term movement of price.
+Investing is the other way of wealth creation through the stock market.
+An investor does research about the fundamentals of the company, industry, and risk associated with it, before investing in any stock.
+He does not react to short-term movement or price.
+A technical chart is not for Investors as an Investor is not intended to withdraw money on the short-term movement of price.
 Investors generally keep their money invested for long period.
-Short term capital gain is taxable @15% and long term capital gain above Rs.
-1 lac is made taxable @10% in Finance Budget 2018.
+Short-term capital gain is taxable at @15% and long-term capital gain above Rs.
+1 lac is made taxable at @10% in Finance Budget 2018.

 Ground Rules of Investing

 Every investor tries to build huge wealth through investing but many fail.
 There are many mistakes that investors make unknowingly which lead to wealth destruction.
-There are some ground rules which may help in creation of wealth though investing:-
+There are some ground rules which may help in the creation of wealth through investing:-

-- Concentrate on business which is easily understood by investor, this will make it easy for the investor to understand favorable and unfavorable conditions for the business and risk associated with it.
+- Concentrating on a business that is easily understood by investors, will make it easy for the investor to understand favourable and unfavourable conditions for the business and risk associated with it.

-- Look the business where you can see future for at least ten years.
+- Look at the business where you can see the future for at least ten years.

-- After selection of business, look for a company within selected industry which has management caliber, competitive advantages and potential to grow at above industry growth rate.
-Search about management depth, integrity, ability to adapt the change and the way it treats its employees, suppliers and customers.
+- After selection of business, look for a company within the selected industry that has management caliber, competitive advantages, and potential to grow at above industry growth rate.
+Search about management depth, integrity, ability to adapt the change and the way it treats its employees, suppliers, and customers.

 - Develop a methodology for stock selection and stick to it.

-- Work hard in research before entering into a position because profit is simply difference between entry price and exit price.
-While exit price is in the control of various factors affecting it, entry price is fully under control of an investor.
-If a share in selected on the basis of fundamentals, temporary fall in price should not affect your decision.
+- Work hard in research before entering into a position because profit is simply the difference between entry price and exit price.
+While exit price is in the control of various factors affecting it, the entry price is fully under the control of an investor.
+If a share is selected on the basis of fundamentals, a temporary fall in price should not affect your decision.

-- Study at least three years financial result.
+- Study at least three years of financial results.

-- There are many pricing models for shares like Dividend pricing model, earning pricing model etc. Choose the appropriate model and calculate fair price of share.
+- There are many pricing models for shares like the Dividend pricing model, earning pricing model, etc. Choose the appropriate model and calculate the fair price of the share.

-- Look for consistent performance because one year performance could be accidental or managed.
+- Look for consistent performance because one year’s performance could be accidental or managed.

-- Buying a good stock is not enough, Review your portfolio on periodic basis and take necessary steps if fundamental alert is there.
+- Buying a good stock is not enough, Review your portfolio on a periodic basis and take necessary steps if the fundamental alert is there.

-- Analyze average rate of return provided by share over a period of time but remember past performance is not a guarantee for future performance.
+- Analyse the average rate of return provided by share over a period of time but remember past performance is not a guarantee for future performance.

-(Investments in stock markets are subject to market risk, Investor should consult their finance adviser before investing)
+(Investments in stock markets are subject to market risk, Investor should consult their financial adviser before investing)